Air Conditioner Repair Checklist

 - Remove plant waste around the AC.
 Once you’ve removed larger refuse within a two-foot range, you can use a soft brush or vacuum to gingerly clean the equipment’s fins.
-Warped fins can also impact capability, so you can attempt to adjust them with a small knife.
+Warped fins can also impact capability.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.